-Loss from Equity Investment in Peak Gold, LLC.
-The loss from the Company's equity investment in Peak Gold, LLC for the fiscal year ended June 30, 2018 and 2017 was \$2,580,000 and \$0, respectively.
+Loss from Equity Investment in the Joint Venture Company.
+The loss from the Company's equity investment in the Joint Venture Company for the fiscal year ended June 30, 2019 and 2018 was \$4,140,000 and \$2,580,000, respectively.
 Now that Royal Gold has funded \$30.0 million, the Company and Royal Gold are required to jointly fund the joint venture operations in proportion to their interests in the Joint Venture Company to avoid dilution.
-However, the Company is currently not obligated to make additional capital contributions to the Joint Venture Company and therefore only records losses up to the point of its cumulative investment.
-The Company invested \$2,580,000 million in the Joint Venture Company during fiscal year 2018, and \$0 during fiscal year 2017.
-The Company made no contributions to the Joint Venture Company during fiscal year 2017 because Royal Gold was still in the process of funding \$30.0 million to earn a 40.0% interest in the Joint Venture Company.
+The Company only records losses up to the point of its cumulative investment.
+The Company invested \$4,140,000 million in the Joint Venture Company during fiscal year 2019, and \$2,580,000 during fiscal year 2018.
 The portion of the cumulative loss that exceeds the Company's cumulative investment will be suspended and recognized against earnings, if any, from the Company's investment in the Joint Venture Company in future periods.
-The suspended losses for the period from inception to June 30, 2018 are \$22.9 million.
+The suspended losses for the period from inception to June 30, 2019 are \$23.3 million.